finos/legend/README.md

 * GitLab is used for source control of models "under the hood" within the Legend SDLC module.
 As such the models, written in the Legend language, are stored in GitLab repositories.

-## Repositores
+## Repositories
 ### Code Repositories (GitHub)
 [This repository (finos/legend)](https://www.github.com/finos/legend) is the parent repository for the project.
 It is used principally for overall Legend documentation and issue tracking.
-The code itself for the 5 modules open sourced thusfar can be found in the following 5 child repositories:
+The code itself for the 5 modules open sourced thus far can be found in the following 5 child repositories:
 * [Shared Module](https://github.com/finos/legend-shared): https://github.com/finos/legend-shared
 * [SDLC Module](https://github.com/finos/legend-sdlc): https://github.com/finos/legend-sdlc
 * [Studio Module](https://github.com/finos/legend-studio): https://github.com/finos/legend-studio